unionai/unionai-docs/source/development-cycle/union-run-details.md

 ```

-`unionai run` lets you dispense with this verbosity and run the workflow with the desired arguments conveniently.
+`union run` lets you dispense with this verbosity and run the workflow with the desired arguments conveniently.